Would you like to show your visitors the last blog posts that they viewed?

 If a user decides not to allow cookies from your blog, then the list of last visited posts will not be displayed.

-We hope this tutorial helped you learn how to display last visited posts to a user in WordPress.
-You may also want to learn how to create an email newsletter the right way, or check out our list of must have plugins to grow your site.
+We hope this tutorial helped you learn how to display the last visited posts to a user in WordPress.
+Next, you may also want to learn how to add featured posts in the WordPress sidebar or check out our best related posts plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.